sulbel/conceptual-toolbox/bash.md

 Only letters, numbers, and underscores are allowed
   * First character of variable name must be a letter or underscore
   * Case sensitive, but pre-defined variables use capital.
 Best practice to only use lowercase

+## Debugging
+* Adding `-v` after the shebang (but on the same line) will cause the interpreter to print every line before trying to execute it
+* Adding `-x` will do the same as `-v`, but also print the value of variables